jianyuan/terraform-provider-openai/docs/index.md

 ### Optional

+- `admin_key` (String, Sensitive) The OpenAI admin key can be obtained through the [API Platform Organization](https://platform.openai.com/settings/organization/admin-keys) overview page.
+It can also be set using the `OPENAI_ADMIN_KEY` environment variable.
+Note that the admin key must begin with `sk-admin-`.
 - `base_url` (String) Base URL for the OpenAI API.
 Defaults to `https://api.openai.com`.
-- `session_key` (String, Sensitive) The OpenAI session key can be obtained by accessing the dashboard in your browser.
-This can also be set via the `OPENAI_SESSION_KEY` environment variable.
-Note that the session key must start with `sess-`.